mircoporetti/blog/content/blog/opinions-retro/index.md

 On the contrary, it’s entirely possible to apply Agile principles without using Scrum (or Kanban, or any other framework).

-As a final thought, Scrum is a great framework, but even for it, the idea of [Follow things ByTheBook?](#follow-things-bythebook) remains valid.
+As a final thought, Scrum is a great framework, but even for it, the idea of [Follow things By The Book?](#follow-things-by-the-book) remains valid.

 #### Meeting All the Time Doesn’t Generate Effective Communication